raldincasidar-studio/raldincasidar-studio/README.md

 - ⚡ Fun fact **I'm 18 years old and have 30+ client projects**

 > Most of my repositories that is uploaded in github are all private because it contains a code that I can't share with anyone or it's a property of my clients.
-If you wanted to see my codes, please contact me at [https://raldincasidar.ga/contact](https://raldincasidar.ga/contact)
+If you want to see my codes, please contact me at [https://raldincasidar.ga/contact](https://raldincasidar.ga/contact)

 <h3 align="left">Connect with me:</h3>
 <p align="left">